 Flashback Friday: Jr. Jays Magazine First Issue

-Earlier this year we took a trip down memory lane and reflected back on the best Blue Jays centric comic book ever created.
+Earlier this year, we took a trip down memory lane and reflected on the best Blue Jays centric comic book ever created.
 Back then, I only scratched the surface, but now that I actually have a copy in my hands, we’ll delve much further into this beloved publication.

 ADVERTISEMENT

-Shocking, we learned right off the bat that Dr. Jay is not a doctor, but in fact an android from the year 3052!
+In a plot twist, we learn right off the bat that Dr. Jay is not a doctor, but an android from the year 3052.
 Here’s his bio sheet below:

 For the most part, the Jr. Jays Magazine is basically a 1993 version of Hulk Hogan telling kids to say their prayers and take their vitamins.
-The first edition is broken up into three different stories, each with it’s own life lesson at the very end.
+The first edition is broken up into three different stories, each with its own valuable life lesson.

-They’re your standard after school special fodder, but the comic below kind of made me laugh at its attempt to teach young boys about the prospect of going after young girls.
+They’re your standard after school special fodder, but the comic below made me laugh at its attempt to teach youth about the birds and the bees.

 And finally, here’s one last scan from the Jr. Jays Magazine which features “personalized” post-it notes from players like Roberto Alomar, Joe Carter, John Olerud, and Derek Bell.

 Did anyone else notice that Dave Stewart and Pat Border’s handwriting look very similar?
-Looks like the intern who forged these notes forgot to use their opposite hand in an attempt to make it look like someone else wrote it.
+Looks like the intern who forged these notes forgot to use their opposite hand to make it look like someone else wrote it.

 Maybe one day down the road, another generation will get to experience the crazy antics of Dr. Jay, Crunchie the Dog, and the entire Jr. Jays gang in another incarnation of the Jr. Jays Magazine.
 Until then, I’ll just keep flipping through my copy and reminiscing.